 What Kind of Warranty Comes with a New Condenser?

-Every new AC condenser we install comes with a manufacturer's parts warranty, which typically covers the major components for 5 to 10 years.
-On top of that, we at Top Tech Mechanical provide our own labor warranty to cover the installation itself.
+Every new AC condenser comes with a manufacturerās parts warranty, typically lasting between 5 and 10 years.
+Top Tech Mechanical also includes a labor warranty that covers the quality of the installation.